 - Start saving for your retirement as soon as you have a stable income.
 Once you land your first job, consider contributing to the company retirement plan.
 Even if you’re only putting in $25 a month, that’s something.
 You can also set up an IRA at a local credit union if your job does not offer a retirement plan.

 - Start investing in your savings now.
-If you’ve never learned about investing, it can be challenging to get started because of your own inhibitions.
+If you’ve never learned about investing, it can be challenging getting started because of your own inhibitions.
 But leaving your savings in a bank account and forgetting about it allows inflation to whittle away at your money.
 Instead, consider various forms of investment.

 - Early on, you’ll want to create a firm budget and stick to it each month.
 You can use free budgeting software available online to create a monthly spending report, then track your expenses for absolutely everything.